WheatonCS/Lexos/test/test_suite/Cutter/char_seg/README.md

 	- Keep Last Segment Size Threshold (%) at 50

 Results:
-- After the cut you should have 23 different segments containing 3-5 characters each.
+- After the cut you should have 9 different segments containing 10 characters each with an overlap of 3 characters.